Frequently Asked Questions about the Adoption Tax Credit

 Can I take the credit every year?

 No, it is a one-time credit per child.
-If you adopted in 2010 or 2011 when the credit was refundable, you take the credit that year and are finished.
-If you adopted in an earlier year, you claim the credit in the year of finalization, or prior to finalization of domestic adoption with qualified adoption expenses.
+If you adopted in 2011 when the credit was refundable, you take the credit that year and are finished.
+If you adopted in 2012 or later, you claim the credit in the year of finalization (or prior to finalization of domestic adoption with qualified adoption expenses).
 You then use the credit that year and in later years until it is all used up or a total of six years have passed.

 The one exception is if you have expenses for a non-finalized U.S. adoption, you claim those the year after you had the expenses.
 Then if you finalize the next year, you can claim the remainder of the credit in that subsequent year.